 After three posts in Bangkok, we’re already leaving Thailand (don’t worry, we’ll be back soon) for neighboring Cambodia.
 The reason for this: Angkor Wat.
-Angkor Wat is so spectacular that it is a must when visiting Thailand, this despite the destination isn’t even in Thailand!
+Angkor Wat is so spectacular that it is a must when visiting Thailand, this despite the destination not even being in Thailand!

 The nearest town to Angkor Wat is Siem Reap, a small Cambodian community that thrives on Angkor Wat tourism.
-Because of this, the city isn’t very authentic, but it still was tons of fun.
+Because of this, the city isn’t very authentic, but it was fun.

 You know you’re not in authentic Asia when the main street is named Pub Street…